10-menachi/alx-system_engineering-devops/0x00-shell_basics/README.md

 displays the contents list of the current directory, with user and group IDs displayed numerically and including hidden files, in long format

+### 6-firstdirectory
+creates a directory called my_first_directory in the /tmp/ directory